 - Chemical Hazard Assessments are documented using the Chemical Hazard Assessment template.

-- Hazard Assessments for physical hazards, equipment, and laboratory processes should be outlined in the Hazard Assessment and Standard Operating Procedure template.
+- Hazard Assessments for physical hazards, equipment, and laboratory processes should be outlined in the Standard Operating Procedure template.

 - Completed Hazard Assessments should be maintained in the Laboratory-Specific Safety Plan and incorporated into laboratory-specific safety training.